20mph Speed Limit

 20mph speed limit assessment in Aberdeen

-Aberdeen City Council employed a consultant who conducted a citywide assessment of the roads in Aberdeen to determine where speed limit reduction to 20mph is appropriate, using the above criteria.
+Aberdeen City Council employed a consultant who conducted a city-wide assessment of the roads in Aberdeen to determine where speed limit reduction to 20mph is appropriate, using the above criteria.

 Following this assessment, many of the current 30mph roads within in residential areas will be reduced to 20mph.